prank7/altcampus.school/guides/the-ultimate-guide-to-MERN-stack.md

 #### 3. Social Media App for local handicrafts

-Social media app where people can connect with other people, view local handicrafts being created in the area, share their own creatings etc.
+Social media app where people can connect with other people, view local handicrafts being created in the area, share their own crafts and creatives, etc.

 Here are [10 full stack project ideas for beginner MERN stack developers](https://altcampus.school/community/posts/10-full-stack-beginner-project-ideas-for-learning-MERN-stack).